ahpehgit/govtech-spaceout/README.md

   - Assumed id field belongs to the id of the facility
 - Data fetch from the spaceout may contain duplicated records
 - Data fetch from both facilities and crowd levels may not be correctly matched

+## Others
+- The architecture design is located at the /architecture/AWS.pdf